ruffoa/Compilers-PT_Pascal/TestSuite/Parser/CallStatement/parenthesis-check.md

-This test makes sure that things break when the function call parenthesis are not present
+This test makes sure that things break when the function call parenthesis are not present.